jameshughes89/cs101/site/topics/functions/functions.rst

         return temp_in_fahrenheit

-* The stuff between the ``"""`` is the function header and should appear immediately after the ``def`` line
+* The stuff between the ``"""`` is the docstring and should appear immediately after the ``def`` line
 * It explains what the function does in plane English
 * It explains what each parameter is
 * If the function ``return``\s something, then explain that too

 * This may feel like a lot of work, especially with such a simple function in the above example
-* But having these headers describing the functions makes it easier for anyone looking at your code
+* But having these describing the functions makes it easier for anyone looking at your code

     * `This includes yourself one weeks from now <https://i.redd.it/p172loj7q7j31.jpg>`_

-* Trust me when I say, there will be a time in your life where you regret not writing comments/headers
+* Trust me when I say, there will be a time in your life where you regret not writing comments/docstrings

     * `And when that time comes, I want you to remember that I warned you <https://i.redd.it/b9e4xbeg40151.jpg>`_